 The solar energy generated goes directly toward reducing your consumption of the most expensive electricity, and kWh sold back to the grid during peak times are worth more if you have a good net metering agreement.

-Some utilities even have special time of use rate plans for battery owners, like Southern California Edison, whose “TOU PRIME” rates are just $.15 for off-peak, which is 5 cents/kWh less than their other plans’ cheapest prices.
+Some utilities even have special Time of Use rate plans for battery owners, like Southern California Edison, whose “TOU PRIME” rates are just $.24/kWh for off-peak, which is 2 cents/kWh less than their other plans’ cheapest prices.

 Of course, combining solar panels with batteries gives you both benefits.
 Your solar panels make electricity far cheaper than buying it from the utility.
 Your batteries store the energy for later use.

 You stand to save a lot of money this way.